-For each physical layer in the network, there is a maximum transfer unit (MTU), which defines the maximum size, in octets, of packets transmitted.
-A larger MTU means that more data can be transmitted in a single packet.
-Therefore, a larger MTU usually means higher throughput.
+The maximum transfer unit (MTU) for each physical layer in the network defines the maximum size (in octets) of the transmitted packets.
+A larger MTU means that more data can be transmitted in a single packet; a larger MTU usually means higher throughput.